 Step 4: Pay the Application Fee

-Most universities charge an application fee.
+Some universities charge an application fee or administrative fee.
 This fee helps cover the cost of processing your application.
-For instance, the Vrije Universiteit Brussels and the KU Leuven require bachelor’s degree applicants to pay an application fee of €90.
-Some universities like George Mason University offer fee waivers if you meet certain criteria.
+For instance, Vrije Universiteit Brussel and KU Leuven require degree-seeking applicants to pay an application fee of €90.
+Other institutions may use different fees or deposits.
+For example, UCLouvain may charge certain non-EU applicants a €200 application or administrative fee, which is deducted from registration fees if the student enrolls and is generally nonrefundable otherwise.

 Step 5: Submit Your Application and Wait